 For those with older kids (10+) and Huayna Picchu climb is on the agenda, permits are very limited and you need to get in quick to get them.
-(They sell out in January too.)
+(They are limited to just 200 a day)

 For the Short Inca Trail (just 1 day of trekking) permits are more plentiful until later in the year but get in early to get your preferred date!

 Machu Picchu itself is limited to 2500 people per day and has not sold out as far as we are aware!

 Get the best train tickets to Machu Picchu